 The Royal College of Pathologists have put together a hub of online and downloadable resources to use for both learning and enjoyment, at home or in school.

-British Science Week will take place between 5th to 14th March 2021, a ten day celebration of science, technology, engineering and maths that takes place every March.
+British Science Week is a ten day celebration of science, technology, engineering and maths that takes place every March.

 Nano: The Spectacular Science of the Very (Very) Small.
 An exciting picture book introduction to the fascinating (and cutting-edge) science of nanotechnology, aimed for children 6+.

 A science site for kids where scientists explain core scientific/biological concepts and new discoveries in a fun and interesting way (often in terms of superheros!) and the articles are reviewed by kids.
 Collections include health, biodiversity, earth., Articles include ‘ Mitochondria in brain injury: Antioxidants to the rescue!’, ‘Hearts, and the heartless in the animal kingdom'.

 Bored Teachers have put together a list of 40 science websites to keep kids entertained at home

 Ossicones and oxygen.
 Having fun with science, maths and small people.
 This is a blog where a scientist present diverse ideas for science at home with children.